 Foraging has its own unique pleasures.
 Though we no longer need to forage to survive, many of us still find it fascinating and satisfying.
 Is it the lure of free food?
 The thrill of the hunt?
 The promise of unbuyable flavors?
 For people who appreciate unusual tastes, wild edibles offer exciting ingredients and new opportunities.
-If you’re already a forager, many of the ingredients in this book will be familiar to you.
+If you’re already a forager, many of the ingredients in my book The Wildcrafted Cocktail will be familiar to you.
 If you’ve never foraged before, welcome to the club!
 I suggest you start by learning more about edible plants in your area.
 Pick one or two field guides and really get to know your plants.
 Join an online wild foods group or local foraging club, read everything you can get your hands on.
 I can’t stress enough how important proper plant identification is.

 One of the best things about foraging is that you harvest wild edibles at their peak and use them, or preserve them, when they’re at their most delicious.
 The easiest way to start incorporating foraged ingredients into your cocktails is by making some simple substitutions.
 You’re probably familiar with traditional ingredients like lemon juice, simple syrup, and soda, but can you capture those same flavors with wild ingredients?
 Absolutely.